congvm-cs/librealsense_for_arm/readme.md

 ```

 Legacy SDK (v1.xx) isn't compatible with lastest linux kernel (v4.19.xx).
 To make it work, according to `https://github.com/IntelRealSense/librealsense/pull/3929`,
-We need to change a little bit which showed here `https://github.com/IntelRealSense/librealsense/pull/3929/files`
+We need to change the code a bit which are showed here `https://github.com/IntelRealSense/librealsense/pull/3929/files`

 And add 2 lines below in `CMakeLists.txt`
 ```